 At the core of every software solution lies the target audience.
 For you and the project team to create a great software solution, you need to understand the end-user.
 Note that it's possible to have more than one target persona.
 Define 1 to 3 target personas who will be using the product.

-The ideal description should include the target persona's:
+The ideal software project description example should include the target persona's:

 - personal interests